1999 UEFA Champions League final: Statistics

-Post-match
+Post-match and legacy

 The game's ending was so unexpected that UEFA President Lennart Johansson had left his seat in the stands before Sheringham's equaliser to make his way down to the pitch to present the European Cup trophy, which was already decorated with Bayern ribbons.
 When emerging from the tunnel at the final whistle, he was stunned, and he later said: "I can't believe it.
 The winners are crying and the losers are dancing."
 When the two teams went to collect their medals, Matthäus received his runner-up medal but removed it from his neck almost immediately.
 He never won the competition as a player, having moved to play in the United States for the MetroStars in March 2000, the year before Bayern next won the European Cup in 2001.
 Matthäus later commented that "it was not the best team that won but the luckiest".
 As captain of Manchester United, Schmeichel should have received his medal last, but instead he went up first before having to return to the back of the queue with Ferguson; the pair then lifted the trophy together, surrounded by the rest of Manchester United's players, including May, who climbed the presentation podium to a position of prominence in the celebration photographs.

 Staying true to his word from earlier in the season, the match was Schmeichel's last in a Manchester United shirt, and a month later he signed for Portuguese club Sporting CP.
 He spent two seasons in Portugal before returning to England for spells with Aston Villa and Manchester City.
 It was also Blomqvist's last competitive appearance for the club.
 After playing in all four matches of the club's pre-season tour of Australia and China in July 1999, he suffered a succession of knee injuries that ruled him out of competitive action for the next two seasons.
 He made two more appearances for the first team during the 2000–01 pre-season campaign, as well as three matches for the reserves in September and October 2001, before a free transfer to Everton in November that year.
 For Bayern Munich, substitutes Helmer and Ali Daei left the club in the summer of 1999; Helmer moved to England to play for Sunderland, while Daei remained in Germany with Hertha BSC.